DTJF/cmakefbc/_Install.md

 ## Documentation Build  {#SubSecBuildDoc}

-In both cases (in-source or out-of-source build) the package is prepared to build a documentation in form of a html tree (including the document you're currently reading).
-This gets created by the \Doxygen generator and the \FbDoc tool to extract (filter) the documentation context from the \FB source code.
-Generate html files in subfolder doc/html by executing
+In both cases (in-source or out-of-source build) the package is prepared to build a documentation in form of a PDF file and a HTML tree (including the document you're currently reading).
+This gets created by the \Doxygen generator, using the \FbDoc tool to extract (filter) the documentation context from the \FB source code.
+Generate PDF and HTML files by executing

 ~~~{.sh}
 make doc
 ~~~

-You can customize the output or generate additional LaTeX or XML output by adapting the Doxygen configuration file `Doxyfile` in the folder `doc`.
+Find the output in file `cmakefbc.pdf` and the HTML startpage in file `doc/html/index.html`.
+You can customize the output by adapting the Doxygen configuration file `Doxyfile` in the folder `doc`.
+Find further information on the documentation build in section \ref SubSecMacroUse.

 # Testing Build  {#SecBuild1}